fxpw/CPP_Telegram_GPT/README.md

 # cpp telegram+chat_gpt project

-Thats simple custom telegram bot for use whit youre ChatGPT, also have proxies support if it needed
+Thats simple custom telegram bot for use whit youre ChatGPT, also have proxies support if it need

 # Run